 How to Fill The Squirrel Buster Plus Feeder

 The Squirrel Buster Plus holds three quarts of seed.
 How long this lasts will vary by how many birds you have eating from it.
 I have a lot of birds in my yard and two of these feeders, both filled with sunflower hearts, as well as several other types of feeders.
 I typically fill these two feeders every three to five days, and sometimes more often during snowy or cold weather when the birds are eating more.

 This feeder is designed to circulate air so the seed is less likely to get damp and moldy.
 The only real point for moisture to get into it is the seed ports.
-Heavy rain or snow can drive moisture into the open ports where it can gunk up the seed right near the openings.
-(Moisture turns sunflower hearts to goo.)
+Heavy rain or snow can drive moisture into the open ports where it can potentially gunk up the seed right near the openings.
+(Moisture turns sunflower hearts I fill mine with to goo.)